-Interest payments on the Notes are due each May and November and the outstanding principal amount comes due on May 1, 2014.
-In order to meet this payment obligation we may have to amend or refinance our Credit Facility which we may not be able to do at the expected time, in the amounts we would like, or at all.
-In addition, there can be no assurance that we will be able to raise the additional liquidity from alternative sources in a timely fashion or on commercially acceptable terms, or at all.
-As of June 30, 2013, the Credit Facility was scheduled to expire in November 2016.
-Subsequent to June 30, 2013, the maturity date was extended to August 2018.
-Principal payments under the term loan facility are due in quarterly installments.
+The Credit Facility matures on November 15, 2018.
+Principal payments under the term loan are due in quarterly installments.
 Our business may not generate cash flow from operations sufficient to service our debt and make necessary capital expenditures.
 If we are unable to generate such cash flow, we may be required to adopt one or more alternatives, such as selling assets, restructuring debt or obtaining additional equity capital on terms that may be onerous or highly dilutive.